cloudmesh-community/fa18-523-88/project-report/report.md

 :o: use of non ascii characters please do not just paste and coppy from word.
 Word produces dirty text for markdown.
 Previously mentioned in piazza FAQ.

-> “…the amount of data stored in companies will increase by 800 percent by
+> "...the amount of data stored in companies will increase by 800 percent by
 > 2018, 80 percent of which would include unstructured data that are harder
 > to tame and manage.
 The biggest challenges for companies will include:
 > collecting, managing, storing, searching and archiving this content
-> [@hid-sp18-414-www-ecmandbigdata].”
+> [@hid-sp18-414-www-ecmandbigdata]."

 As unstructured documents continues to grow, big data systems are being introduced as a solution to analyze and organize this data.
 As a precursor,